 Roses look great in the garden but are good in bouquets too.
 If your fresh-cut roses keep wilting, then this article can help.
 Read on to find tips for keeping roses fresh after being cut so you can enjoy these lovely flowers even longer.

 It is nice to cut several blooms from the rose bushes and bring them inside to enjoy.
 They make a great centerpiece for those special dinners or luncheons with family or friends.
 The fine bouquets of roses are also a wonderful way to enjoy and share their beauty and fragrance with our significant other.
 That said, keeping them fresh once they have been cut is the battle.

 While pretty much any rose works well for cutting, some types work better than others.
 Some of my favorite roses for cut bouquets include:

 How to Keep Cut Roses Fresh Before and After Cutting

 When I cut roses to take to rose shows, I am always concerned about keeping the roses fresh until the judges have a chance to look them over.
-I found that adding an ounce or two of Sprite or 7-Up and ¼ teaspoon of bleach to the water helps keep them nice and fresh (Note: The bleach helps keep the wilt-causing bacteria from developing.).
+I found that adding an ounce or two of Sprite or 7-Up (30-59 ml.) and ¼ teaspoon of bleach (1 ml.) to the water helps keep them nice and fresh.
+(Note: The bleach helps keep the wilt causing bacteria from developing.)

 Here are a few more tips on things to do prior to cutting the roses and after cutting them that will help keep the flowers fresh and enjoyable for a long time:

 - Make sure the vase you put them in is totally clean.
-Dirty vases can harbor bacteria that will shorten its display life severely.
+Dirty vases can harbor bacteria that will shorten their display life severely.

 - Wipe down pruners with Clorox or Lysol anti-bacterial wipes prior to making each rose cutting.
 (You may also dip the pruners in a bleach and water solution.)